WaRTEm-AD/UnivariateAnomalydetection/README.md

 WaRTEM-AD directory has main code of Twin auto ecoder architecture, Warp operators and representation extraction.
 This code can be executed easily using code_wartem.ipynb python notebook. required parameter setting should be provided in dict_to_yaml.py or can be given along with python execution command

-Anomaly scoring after representation learning can be done with point_anomalyscoring.ipynb/seq_anomaly scoring.ipynb
+Data subsequencing for representaion learning and Anomaly scoring after representation learning can be done with point_anomalyscoring.ipynb/seq_anomaly scoring.ipynb